hampuslarssons/dsp/README.md

 ### by Hampus Larsson

 ## Summary
-A signal processing library currently implementing the FFT using the Radix-2 with bit reversal method.
-Convolution to be implemented.
+A signal processing library currently implementing the FFT using the Radix-2 with bit reversal method, as well as discrete time-domain convolution (as defined by Damelin & Miller).
+FFT convolution is TODO.
 ### Features
 - C++ Header-Only Signal Processing Library
 - Templated Design